Menlo School Faculty & Staff

 Biography

 Students build upon the rich content knowledge and skills established in sixth and seventh grade to delve deeper into the world of science.
-Throughout our studies of chemical reactions and chemistry, immunology and infectious diseases, physics of motion and forces, students use the scientific method to test their ideas about the world around them.
+Throughout our studies of chemical reactions and chemistry, mechanical and electromagnetic waves, physics of motion, and forces, students use the scientific method to test their ideas about the world around them.
 Students then construct theories, which are tested further, analyzed by their peers, and addressed in class discussions.
-They will also examine controversial scientific issues and develop their skills of argumentation through organized debates.
-Individual topics will vary based on the questions raised by the students.
-Students will end the year with Innovations, a unit that challenges students to design and build contraptions for a specific purpose while exploring the intricacies and importance of design-thinking and technology.
+Throughout the course, students will also hone their skills as engineers.
+They will learn to empathize, ideate, and problem solve through the design thinking process as they create concert venues for their favorite artists or build impact proof contraptions for communities in need.